peterhinch/micropython-async/TUTORIAL.md

         await asyncio.sleep_ms(0)
 ```

+# 5 Device driver examples

+Many devices such as sensors are basically read-only in nature and need to be
+polled to acquire data.
+There are two ways to do this using asyncio.
+One is
+simply to have a coro which does this periodically.
+The other is to delegate
+the polling to the scheduler using the IORead mechanism.
+The latter is more
+efficient, especially for devices which need to be polled frequently or with
+a (fairly) repeatable polling interval.

+Note that where a very repeatable polling interval is required, it should be
+done using a timer callback.
+For "very" repeatable read microsecond level.
+"Fairly" repeatable is application dependent but likely to be variable on the
+order of tens of milliseconds: the latency defined by the slowest running coro.

+## 5.1 Using a coro to poll hardware

+This is a simple approach, but is only appropriate to hardware which is to be
+polled at a relatively low rate.
+This is for two reasons.
+Firstly the variable
+latency caused by the execution of other coros will result in variable polling
+intervals - this may or may not matter depending on the application.
+Secondly,
+attempting to poll at high speed may cause the coro to consume more processor
+time than is desireable.

+The example ``apoll.py`` demonstrates this approach by polling the Pyboard
+accelerometer at 100ms intervals.
+It performs some simple filtering to ignore
+noisy samples and prints a message every two seconds if the board is not moved.

-## IORead
+## 5.2 Using IORead to poll hardware

 The uasyncio ``IORead`` class is provided to support IO to stream devices.
 It
 may be employed by drivers of devices which need to be polled: the polling will
 be delegated to the scheduler which uses ``select`` to schedule the first
 stream or device driver to be ready.
 This is more efficient, and offers lower
 latency, than running mutliple coros each polling a device.
-TODO: how does it compare to awaitable classes?

-Unfortunately I can't get it to work right now but the general idea may be
+Unfortunately I can't actually get it to work but the general idea may be found
-found in ``io.py``.
+in ``io.py``.